 Coughing up blood from your respiratory tract is referred to as hemoptysis.
-It is one of the most common symptoms of lung cancer.
+It can occur at any stage of lung cancer but can also happen for other reasons.

 Coughing up blood is not generally associated with any particular stage of lung cancer over another, according to the